 Because our rams are rarely used for more than one season, each year one or more proven breeders, still in their prime, may be available for further service in other flocks.
 Much as we love the looks of the lambs they produced, the Geneticist is willing to part with them and let them produce equally striking lambs on other farms.

 These fellows have their share of “battle scars” from knocking heads during Retired Flocksires for Sale … ► rut each year, but of course the damage is far removed from the breeding equipment.

 Newsflash: Sheep breeders almost always have more rams than they can use as breeders, yet all of us want to bring in new blood from time to time.
 We sure do.
-If you are looking for a young ram to diversify your flock, please contact us.
-We may have an available yearling who is eager to assist you in your breeding program.
+If you are looking for a young ram to diversify your flock, please contact us or check out the latest posts on our blog (priscilla.saltmarshranch.com) about which specific rams are still for sale.
+We almost always have available rams who are eager to assist you in your breeding program.